omanshuthapliyal/omanshuthapliyal.github.io-2024-noblog/content/blog/transformers/index.md

 Clearly, transformer self-attention is very closely related to state-space modeling commonly used in control systems.
 So it should be no surprise that there are state-space methods that are now finding use, and in some cases replacing transformer models :) [^3] [^4]

 Perhaps that is a teaser for another post on state-space models to follow!
+Meanwhile, a much better introduction to transformers from scratch can be found here [^5].

 *> Written with [StackEdit](https://stackedit.io/).*